qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins.rst

 The Plugins Dialog
 ===================

-The menus in the Plugins dialog allow the user to install, uninstall and upgrade plugins in different ways.
+The tabs in the Plugins dialog allow the user to install, uninstall and upgrade plugins in different ways.
 Each plugin has some metadata displayed in the right
 panel: